Oxalis Not Growing or Producing New Leaves

 - 5

-Move the plant to a warmer spot if its current location regularly drops below 60°F.
+Move the plant to a warmer spot if its current location regularly drops below 60°F, since cool temperatures alone can stall growth even with everything else in order.

 Prevention